Extremal density for subdivisions with length or sparsity constraints: Introduction

-This theorem also shows that the logarithmic density of $H$ in Proposition~\ref{random} is the correct threshold for the necessity of the linear-in-$e(H)$ bound forcing $H$-subdivision.
-The families of graphs $H$ in this theorem includes almost-bipartite graphs with bounded maximum degree from e.g. any proper minor-closed classes~\cite{HNW1, HNW2} and classes of graphs with polynomial expansion~\cite{S3}.
-The maximum degree condition is needed only to ensure the above definition of edge-separability for the graphs in those classes.
-Below, we provide two interesting families of $H$ for which a sublinear bound suffices to force an $H$-subdivision.
-While the first family is covered by Theorem~\ref{thm: sublog}, the second family of the Cartesian powers are not covered by Theorem~\ref{thm: sublog} as their separability is much weaker.
-This suggests that there are more desired graphs than Theorem~\ref{thm: sublog} provides.
+This theorem also shows that the logarithmic density of $H$ in Proposition~\ref{random} is the correct threshold above which the linear-in-$e(H)$ bound forcing an $H$-subdivision is necessary.

+The conditions in Theorem~\ref{thm: sublog} might seem technical.
+However, Theorem~\ref{thm: sublog} covers many well-studied families of graphs.
+For instance, it includes almost-bipartite graphs with bounded maximum degree from any proper minor-closed classes~\cite{HNW1, HNW2} and classes of graphs with polynomial expansion~\cite{S3}.
+Note that the maximum degree condition is needed only to ensure the edge-separability for the graphs in those classes.

+Below, we provide two further interesting families of graphs $H$ for which a sublinear bound suffices to force an $H$-subdivision.
+The first family demonstrates that Theorem~\ref{thm: sublog} applies to a class of graphs that are not only practically useful but also relevant in real-world applications.
+The second family of Cartesian products is not covered by Theorem~\ref{thm: sublog}, as their separability is significantly weaker.
+We present this family to highlight that there are additional desirable graphs beyond those encompassed by Theorem~\ref{thm: sublog}

-\textbf{1.~Graphs from stochastic block model.} The \emph{stochastic block model} is a model for random graphs, introduced in 1983 to study communities in social network by Holland, Laskey and Leinhardt~\cite{HLL}.
-This model is heavily studied thanks to its importance role in recognizing community structure in graph data in statistics, machine learning, and network science.
+\textbf{1.~Graphs from stochastic block model.} The \emph{stochastic block model} is a model for random graphs, introduced in 1983 to study communities in social networks by Holland, Laskey and Leinhardt~\cite{HLL}.
+This model is well studied due to its important role in recognizing community structure in graph data in statistics, machine learning, and network science.
 We will work with the following bipartite version.
 Let $t,k,n\in\mathbb{N}$ with $n=2kt$ and $p,q\in[0,1]$.
-Denote by $\mathbb{G}(n,p;t,q)$ the $n$-vertex random graph with an equipartition of the vertex set $V=V_1\cup\ldots\cup V_k$ such that (1) for each $i\in[k]$, the subgraph induced on each $V_i$ distributed as a bipartite Erd\H{o}s-Renyi random graph $G(t,t,q)$,\footnote{That is the random subgraph of $K_{t,t}$ where each edge is retained with probability $q$ independent of others.} and (2) for every distinct $i,j\in [k]$, the bipartite subgraph induced on $[V_i,V_j]$ is distributed as $G(2t,2t,p)$.
+Denote by $\mathbb{G}(n,p;t,q)$ the $n$-vertex random graph with an equipartition of the vertex set $V=V_1\cup\ldots\cup V_k$ such that (1) for each $i\in[k]$, the subgraph induced on each $V_i$ is distributed as a bipartite Erd\H{o}s-Renyi random graph $G(t,t,q)$,\footnote{That is the random subgraph of $K_{t,t}$ where each edge is retained with probability $q$ independent of others.} and (2) for every distinct $i,j\in [k]$, the bipartite subgraph induced on $[V_i,V_j]$ is distributed as $G(2t,2t,p)$.
 Such a model is called \emph{assortative} if $q>p$.

-The first family of graphs $H$ comes from (bipartite strongly assortative) stochastic block model with logarithmic communities size.
+The first family of graphs $H$ comes from (strongly assortative bipartite) stochastic block model with logarithmic community sizes.

 \begin{corollary} There exists a universal $c>0$ such that the following holds.
 For any $\varepsilon>0$, there are $\delta>0$ and $h_0\in\mathbb{N}$ satisfying the following.
 Let $h\ge h_0,~t=c\log h$ and $0<p<\frac{\delta \log h}{h}$.
 If $H\sim \mathbb{G}(h,p;t,\frac{1}{2})$, then with probability $1-o_h(1)$ every $n$-vertex graph $G$ with $n>h$ and $d(G)\geq \varepsilon e(H)$ contains a $TH$. \end{corollary}